Washington College: Principals and presidents

 At least 31 people have been the principal or president of Washington College since 1782, four of whom have been interim.
-Of the 31 presidents only one, Joseph McLain, was an alumnus of the college and only one, Sheila Bair, was a woman.
-The presidents of the college have been drawn from a variety of areas including religion, military service, governmental service, and academia.
+Of the 31 presidents, only one, Joseph McLain, was an alumnus of the college, and only one, Sheila Bair, was a woman.
+The college presidents have been drawn from various areas, including religion, military service, governmental service, and academia.
 Six Washington College presidents were ordained in the Episcopal Church or the Methodist Protestant Church before their term.
 Several were also the rector of either Emmanuel Parish or St. Paul's in Chestertown concurrent to their term as president.
 Washington College presidents have come from many parts of public life.
-Two were engaged in military service before their term and four were in public service.
+Two were engaged in military service before their term, and four were in public service.
 A singular president, Kurt M. Landgraf, was working in the private sector before his term.
 Most of the remaining presidents were academics before becoming president of the college.
 Two were presidents of other colleges, seven were academic administrators, five were faculty members at other colleges, and three were faculty members at Washington College before their terms.

 Alumni

 Alumni of Washington College includes two Governors of Maryland, a Governor of Delaware, four United States Senators, seven members of the United States House of Representatives, and nine State senators.
-Outside of the world of politics, nine alumni of Washington College played at least one game in Major League Baseball including Jake Flowers who was on two World Series winning teams.
+Outside of the world of politics, nine alums of Washington College played at least one game in Major League Baseball, including Jake Flowers, who was on two World Series winning teams.
 John Emory, the namesake of Emory University and Emory & Henry College, graduated from Washington College.
 Several alumni were successful writers including James M. Cain and Đỗ Nguyên Mai.
 Mary Adele France, who was the first president of St. Mary's College of Maryland, and Robert K. Crane, who discovered sodium-glucose cotransport, both found success in academia.
 H. Lawrence Culp Jr. has found success in business as the CEO of Danaher Corporation and the CEO of General Electric.